DartML/PPO-Stein-Control-Variate/README.md

 python train.py Humanoid-v1 -b 10000 -ps small -c 0
 python train.py HumanoidStandup-v1 -b 10000 -ps small -c 0
 ```
-You can find the log files in ./dartml_data.
+The log files is in ./dartml_data.
 Further, we provide two shell scripts for tunning hyperparameters of stein control variates in the [scripts](optimization/scripts) folder.

+For evaluation of PPO with/without Stein control variate, please see [here](evaluation/README.md).

 ## Citations
 If you find Stein control variates helpful, please cite following papers: